 GET.com's Picks Of 0% Interest Credit Cards

-BankAmericard® credit card has a .
+BankAmericard® credit card has a 0% intro APR for 18 billing cycles on balance transfers made in the first 60 days.
 After that, the standard 11.49% - 21.49% variable APR applies to balance transfers.
 You will have to make balance transfers within the first 60 days after opening your account to benefit from the 0% intro APR.
 A 3% ($10 minimum) balance transfer fee applies to each balance transfer.
 Review terms and conditions for additional information.
 Benefits like zero liability fraud protection, chip technology and text and mobile banking, plus Bank of America's solid branch office and ATM network, make this a well-rounded basic credit card.
 No annual fee.
 Read our review of BankAmericard® credit card.

 Citi® Double Cash Card – 18 month BT offer is a cash back card by Citi that lets you earn cash back twice!
 You earn unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 There are no caps on the amount you earn and no category restrictions.
-There is a 0% intro APR on balance transfers for 18 months and a 13.49% - 23.49% variable APR (based on your creditworthiness) thereafter.
+There is a 0% intro APR for 18 months on Balance Transfers and a 14.24% - 24.24% variable APR (based on your creditworthiness) thereafter.
 Click 'Apply Now' to see the applicable balance transfer fee and to learn about how making a balance transfer can affect interest on purchases.
 Here's our Citi® Double Cash Card – 18 month BT offer review.
 No annual fee.

 Chase Freedom® offers 0% intro APR for 15 months for purchases and balance transfers (after the intro period, there is a 15.49% - 24.24% variable APR on both purchases and balance transfers).
 When you make balance transfers you pay either $5 or 5% of the amount of each transfer, whichever is greater.
 New sign-ups earn $150 Bonus cash back after making $500 of purchases in the first three months.
 You can also receive a $25 Bonus after you add an authorized user and make a purchase within this same 3 month period.
 The generous rewards system allows you to earn up to 5% cash back in quarterly rotating categories (on up to $1,500 spent in combined purchases per quarter).
 You have to sign up to each quarterly program in order to activate it.
 Earn 1% unlimited cash back automatically on every other dollar spent on purchases.
 Here's our Chase Freedom® review.
 No annual fee.